Learning Outcomes

 Commercial Rent Arrears Recovery (CRAR)

 CRAR allows landlords of commercial premises to recover rent arrears by seizing and selling the tenant’s goods.
 Strict statutory procedures apply, including notice and use of enforcement agents.
+It is available only for pure rent (rent for possession and use of premises) and only for wholly commercial premises.

 Key Term: Commercial Rent Arrears Recovery (CRAR)

-A statutory process allowing commercial landlords to take control of and sell a tenant’s goods to recover unpaid rent.
+A statutory process allowing commercial landlords to take control of and sell a tenant’s goods to recover unpaid pure rent.

 Debt Action